GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/camera-shake/index.md

 Shake layer cameras with translation, rotation and zoom.

 - Short shaking can be used to give impact (explosion, hit)
 - Shaking can go indefinitely to set an ambiance (engine vibration, earthquake, pulsing)
 - Low frequency shaking allows to simulate slow moving objects (ship rocking back and forth)
-- Setting amplitudes per layer make it possible to respect the parallax and give more depth

 Release notes: